The Basics of a Drug Case

 That you were exerting dominion and control over those drugs through your dominion and control of the space they were found in – that you were in control of those drugs through your dominion and control of the vehicle.

-How The Constitution Effects You and Your Drug Case
+How The Constitution Effects Your Virginia Drug Case

 Next comes the far more complex legal issues – an analysis of the constitutional issues involved in your case.
 Most drug cases include a seizure where they grab your person or property, a search of that person or property, followed by questions designed to get you to incriminate yourself.
 Accordingly, the 4th 5th and 6th amendments play a large role in drug cases.